engineersubhadip/Git-Tutorial/README.txt

 git restore <file>-> It removes all file changes from the working area

+git commit -m "Commit Message to be written" -> Shortcut to write Git Commit Message.

 //* Scenario :- We have a file already committed.
 In that file whatever changes we make, that changes are basically done in the WORKING AREA.
 In the working area if we do "git restore <file>" then all the changes we make from the working area vanishes.